Manor Ground (Plumstead): History

-In 1904 a second stand was added of which is the earliest known terrace in the country to be nicknamed as the Spion Kop.
+In 1904 a second stand was added which is the earliest known terrace in the country to be nicknamed as the Spion Kop.
 With the club having achieved promotion to the First Division that year, due to the additional capacity attendances reached over 20,000 for some matches.
 However, the numbers of these crowds soon dipped, thanks in no small part to the Manor Ground's being relatively isolated and located within an industrial area with few local residents.

 After years of financial precarity, in 1910 Woolwich Arsenal faced bankruptcy, with the club managing an average crowd of only 11,000, compared to Chelsea's average gate of 28,000.
 That year, London property magnate and Fulham chairman Sir Henry Norris bought Arsenal out to rescue the club, and he proceeded to move the club all the way across London to the new Arsenal Stadium in Highbury three years later.
 This came after an unfruitful attempt to merge clubs Fulham and Arsenal.

 Woolwich Arsenal played their last game at the Manor Ground on 26 April 1913 in a 1–1 draw against Middlesbrough.

 The site of the Manor Ground as viewed from the Ridgeway on its southern border in May 2016.

 Afterwards the ground soon fell derelict, and was eventually demolished with the land redeveloped.
 The stadium's former site is roughly bound by Nathan Way, Griffin Manor Way, and Hadden Road; it became an industrial estate for several decades until demolition in 2016, and from 2021 was set to become a residential development, Lombard Square.

 Arsenal's departure saw another local club, Charlton Athletic, turn professional in 1920 and thus take their place as the main club of the area.